Obstructed Thickenings and Supermanifolds: Thickenings in Supergeometry

 In this way we see that associated to any $m$-th order thickening of $M$ are thickenings of orders $l$, for $l = 0, \ldots, m-1$, filtered as in \eqref{idcmlmclrmclr}.
 We now have the following natural question:

 \begin{QUE} Given a thickening $M^{(m)}$ of $M$ does there exist a thickening $M^{(m+1)}$ of $M$ containing $M^{(m)}$? \end{QUE}

-One of the main results in \cite{EASTBRU} is in identifying the space of obstructions to the existence of such a thickening.
-We will not state this result here but rather investigate the analogous question in the context of supergeometry.
+One of the main results in \cite{EASTBRU} is in identifying the space of obstructions to the existence of thickenings $M^{(m+1)}$ of a given $M^{(m)}$.
+This was then generalised to the context of supergeometry.
+This is what we detail in what follows.